• Skip to primary navigation

 You don’t have time to wait 24 hours or more for a response.

 It’s becoming more and more common for quality VPN services to offer live chat customer support 24/7.
-It costs them money, to be sure, but that’s part of what separates a great VPN service from simply a good one.
+It costs them money, to be sure, but that’s part of what separates a great VPN provider from simply a good one.

 Sometimes you’ll find the live chat on the VPN homepage, but you also might need to log into your account to access customer support.